On large-scale dynamos with stable stratification and the application to stellar radiative zones: Theoretical Considerations

-\paragraph{Small-Scale Dynamo} The SSD typically has a much faster growth rate than either the VD or LSD and generates magnetic fields on length scales smaller than the forcing scale.
+The SSD typically has a much faster growth rate than either the VD or LSD and generates magnetic fields primarily on length scales smaller than the forcing scale.
 Here we briefly review the instability criterion.
 The SSD will operate if the turbulence is sufficiently vigorous: magnetic stretching will statistically win over magnetic diffusion and lead to amplification of any seed magnetic field to near-equipartition with the turbulent kinetic energy.
 In isotropic turbulence, the SSD is unstable when $Rm$ is above a critical value $Rm>Rm^c=O(10^2)$. $Rm^c$ depends on the magnetic Prandtl number $Rm^c=Rm^c(Pm)$ and is higher in the low $Pm$ limit applicable to stellar interiors \citep{Iskakov_lowpm}.
-When unstable, its exponential growth rate scales as $\gamma_{SSD}\sim u_{\mathrm{rms}}Re^{1/2}/l_f$ \citep{rincon2019}.
-However, in the presence of stable stratification ($Fr<1$), the largest scales in the system are anisotropic and inefficient at contributing to the dynamo, leading to a reduced effective $Rm$ known as the magnetic buoyancy Reynolds number $Rb_m=RmFr^2$ \citep{Skoutnev_2021}.
+When unstable, its exponential growth rate scales as $\gamma_{\rm SSD}\sim u_{\mathrm{rms}}Re^{1/2}/l_f$ \citep{rincon2019}.
+However, in the presence of stable stratification ($Fr<1$) with $Pr=O(1)$, the largest scales in the system are anisotropic and inefficient at contributing to the dynamo, leading to a reduced effective $Rm$ known as the magnetic buoyancy Reynolds number $Rb_m=RmFr^2$ \citep{Skoutnev_2021}.
 The new criterion for the SSD to operate becomes $Rb_m>Rb_m^c$, where $Rb_m^c$ has a dependence on $Pm$ \citep{Skoutnev_2021} similar to $Rm^c$ in isotropic turbulence.
-Thus strong enough stable stratification ($Fr\ll1$) can shut off the SSD even at high magnetic Reynolds numbers $Rm\gg Rm^c$.
+Thus, strong enough stable stratification ($Fr\ll1$) can shut off the SSD even at high magnetic Reynolds numbers $Rm\gg Rm^c$.
+Note that in the low $Pr\ll1$ limit relevant to stellar interiors, the dynamo is more efficient since increased thermal diffusion reduces the effects of buoyancy (see \cite{skoutnev2022critical} for the modified instability criterion).
 In this framework, the SSD operates within the fluctuation equations (see Appendix \ref{sec:SOCA}) and rapidly provides a source of background magnetic fluctuations that interact with the LSD.